Lab 3: Series and Parallel Resistive Circuit

 Take out a 1kΩ resistor and a 10kΩ resistor from your lab kit.

-Lab Question 1: Write down the colour code of each resistor then determine their resistance value using the resistor colour chart in Lab 2.
+Lab Question 1: Write down the color code of each resistor then determine their resistance value using the resistor color chart in Lab 2.
 Use the table below to help you determine the resistance value of each resistor.
 Leave the "Measured Ω" blank.

 Example:

-Turn on the one of DMM at your workbench and turn it into the “Ω 2W” (1) resistance measurement mode.
+Turn on one of the DMMs at your workbench and set it to the “Ω 2W” (1) resistance measurement mode.
 Ensure the banana plugs are connected to the resistance input terminals as shown in Figure 3.3 (2)(3).

 Figure 3.3 DMM Resistance Mode